-I left the hairdresser reeling a bit from this figure, and the wider implications of that kind of spend.
+I left the hairdresser contemplating this, and the wider implications of that kind of spend.
 It set me thinking about what we’re actually giving our children at Christmas.
 Every parcel under the Christmas tree is wrapped not just in sparkly paper and ribbons, but in many layers of belief and attitudes and values.
 While the actual presents may soon be forgotten, these extra layers often stay with people for their whole lives – affecting how they deal with money, love and giving in adulthood.

 It’s these beliefs and attitudes – and the emotions they evoke – that are central to my work.
 Often I'm helping clients to look back at those layers and see them clearly and explore how they may be blocking them from achieving their goals.
 One of the first questions I ask is what people have absorbed about the subject of money - consciously or unconsciously - throughout their life.
 And gift giving is one of the clearest ways to see this.